boramonideep/XMC-for-Arduino/Core-Libraries.md

 ### Limitations
 With XMC 2Go (possibly also with other XMC1000 family devices), you might easily overflow the I2S buffer and you should try to reduce the I2S sampling rate if so.

+## Pulsed Doppler Radar Library

+This library is developed and tested with the DEMO SENSE2GOL PULSE kit (comprising of the DEMO Radar BB XMC4700 and the Shield BGT24LTR11 boards).
+For more information to use this library, please refer to the [README.md](https://github.com/Infineon/XMC-for-Arduino/blob/master/arm/libraries/BGT24LTR11-Pulsed-Doppler-Radar/README.md) of the Pulsed Doppler Radar library.